evelinakireilyte/TryB4Buy/README.md

 ### Challenges

 - Throughout the project I would question myself to make sure I was not spending too much time trying to identify the piece of a broken code.
-I believe at times I should have seeked help earlier to avoid the loss of time that leads to stress when trying to meet deadlines
+I believe at times I should have seeked help earlier to avoid the loss of time that leads to stress when trying to meet deadlines.
 - Being unwell, I have missed a few days worth of classes just before the project week, therefore I had to learn Django authorisation, database seeding and look into implementing relationships independently.

 ### Wins